ahungryhipster/ahungryhipster.github.io/_posts/2013-11-20-back-to-cuba.md

 published: false
 title: Back to Cuba
 comments: true
+image: BanBTC.jpg
+tag: "Back to Cuba, Nashville, Cuban Food"
+description: "One of my best friends is of Cuban descent, and last summer he suggested going to Back to Cuba, a restaurant him and his dad would frequently visit."
 ---

 One of my best friends is of Cuban descent, and last summer he suggested going to [Back to Cuba](https://www.facebook.com/pages/Back-to-Cuba-Cafe/105542942857719), a restaurant him and his dad would frequently visit.
 The owner is also Cuban-American, and I always appreciate him taking the time to talk to us and share his charming stories-- all while feeding us free dessert.
 I had never had Cuban food before Back to Cuba but I absolutely loved it, and I've been going back ever since...